-Perhaps the most familiar member of this class is the edible mushroom.
+Perhaps the most familiar member of this division is an edible mushroom.
 The mycelium forms below ground.
 After the hyphae have fused, a mushroom cap emerges.
-Basidia form on the cap's underside along the gills, and basidiospores form on the basidia.
-Some mushrooms are edible, while some are poisonous, and they are similar in their form and shape.
+Basidia form on the cap’s underside along the gills, and basidiospores form on the basidia.
+Some mushrooms are edible while others are poisonous, but they are similar in their form and shape.

 Basidiomycetes also cause agricultural diseases, including rust and smut diseases.
-These diseases affect corn, blackberries, and a number of grains such as wheat, oats, and rye.
+These diseases affect corn, blackberries, and grains such as wheat, oats, and rye.